ClaudioLutz/CreditROBOT/Description English/01_Bonitaetsauskuenfte_und_Monitoring.md

 Possible Questions:
-Can I buy information about a company?
+Can I purchase information about a company?
 Am I allowed to do business with company X?
-I need information about a company
+I need information about a company.
-How to check my own solvency
+How do I check my own creditworthiness?
-What are the benefits of using Creditreform credit reports?
+What are the advantages of the Creditreform business information report?
-Can I get international credit reports?
+Can I obtain international business information?
-How can I check my own creditworthiness?
+How can I check my own credit rating?
 What is ComplianceCHECK used for?

 # Credit Reports